frusanov/open-fans/README.md

 A **censorship-resistant, open-protocol content publishing engine** for web and federated/social protocols.
 Supports any media type, creator monetization, and federates via ActivityPub, AtProto, and RSS/Atom.

+> **⚠️ Early Development**: This is currently a foundational setup with basic infrastructure.
+Most features described in the vision are planned but not yet implemented.

 ## 🚀 Quick Start

 ### Prerequisites